VAWGG/cochan-1/README.md

 ### Synchronous operations

-The `send()` function have one disadvantage: it always returns a `Promise.
-This means that,` in order to ensure that the sent items are either consumed or buffered before sending the next one, you always need to wait until the returned `Promise is resolved.
-And each `Promise` gets resolved not earlier than on the next event loop tick, even if the channel can accept the next item immediately (e.g. the channel is a buffered one, or there are waiting consumers).
+The `send()` function have one disadvantage: it always returns a `Promise`.
+It means that, in order to ensure that the sent items are either consumed or buffered before sending the next one, you always need to wait until the returned `Promise is resolved.
+And each `Promise` gets resolved not earlier than on the next event loop tick, even if the channel can accept the next item immediately (e.g. the channel is a buffered one, or there are consumers waiting for a value on that channel).

 The `take()` function is no different: even if there are multiple values already sitting in the channel buffer, and/or there are multiple waiting publishers, the returned `Promise` gets resolved only on the next tick.
 This is a property of all Promises that prevents them from [releasing Zalgo](http://blog.izs.me/post/59142742143/designing-apis-for-asynchrony).

-Sometimes you'd want to send/take as much values as possible, e.g. for performance or synchronization reasons.
-That's where `sendSync()` and `takeSync()` come to the rescue.
+Sometimes you'd want to send/take as much values as possible at once, e.g. for performance or synchronization reasons.
+That's where `sendSync(value)` and `takeSync()` come to the rescue.
 They return `true` when synchorous sending/consuming succeeded, and `false` otherwise.
 To obtain consumed value of successful `takeSync()`, use `value` property of the channel.

-There are also `canSendSync` and `canTakeSync` properties that you can use to determine whether `sendSync()` and `takeSync()` will succeed if you call them immediately after, which is sometimes useful.
+There are also `canSendSync` and `canTakeSync` properties that can be used to determine whether `sendSync()` and `takeSync()` will succeed if you call them immediately after.

-> There is no `canTake` property, as you can always take a value from a channel.
-If the channel is closed, the taken value equals `chan.CLOSED`.

 ```js
 // producer